Google Site Kit Dropped My PageSpeed by 40 Points. Here's What I Did.

 What you lose by removing Site Kit

-That is the complete list of what you lose.
-Every data point Site Kit shows is available at analytics.google.com and search.google.com/search-console.
-Site Kit adds no unique data of its own.
-If you uninstall it, GA4 keeps every pageview, session, and conversion.
+That convenience is the whole list of what you give up.
+Every figure Site Kit shows you also lives at analytics.google.com and search.google.com/search-console.
+Site Kit holds no data of its own.
+Uninstall it and GA4 keeps every pageview, session, and conversion right where it was.

-You also lose some things you probably did not want in the first place: the PHP overhead, the plugin conflicts with Wordfence, Elementor, and WPML.
-The OAuth disconnections that happen almost daily for some users.
-The multisite support that took nearly seven years to ship after being requested in 2019.
+You also let go of a few things you never wanted: the PHP overhead, the clashes with Wordfence, Elementor, and WPML.
+The OAuth that drops almost daily for some people.
+The multisite support that took nearly seven years to land after the request went in back in 2019.

-If you need analytics that work without a plugin, without consent banners, without performance penalties, and without a Google dependency, Clickport does that.
+If you want analytics that run without a plugin, without consent banners, without a speed penalty, and without leaning on Google, Clickport does that.
 30-day free trial.
-No credit card required.
+No credit card.
 Two minutes to set up.

 FAQ